-During the offer stage, I see the mistakes made.
+During the offer stage, we see the mistakes made.
 Whether shopping the offer to other companies, trying to secure a counteroffer from a current employer or “ghosting” at the final stages, you can permanently ruin a relationship by handling a situation carelessly.
-The biggest mistake I see candidates make?
+The biggest mistake candidates make?
 “Playing it coy” in the salary negotiation.
 This can happen at various touch-points in the process, but regardless of when, it’s not a tactic that works and it often leaves the job seeker with deep regret.

 Showing interest is not a bad thing.